Q Score

 The Q Score (popularly known as Q-Rating) is a measurement of the familiarity and appeal of a brand, celebrity, company, or entertainment product (e.g., television show) used in the United States.
-The higher the Q Score, the more highly regarded the item or person is, among those who are aware of the subject.
+The more highly regarded the item or person is, the higher the Q Score among those who are aware of the subject.
 Q Scores and other variants are primarily used by the advertising, marketing, media, and public relations industries.

 Usage

 The Q Score is a metric that determines a "quotient" ("Q") factor through mail and online panelists who make up representative samples of the population.
 The score identifies the familiarity of an athlete, brand, celebrity, poet, entertainment offering (e.g., television show), or licensed property, and measures the appeal of each among people familiar with the entity being measured.
 Other popular synonyms include Q rating, Q factor, and simply Q.

+History

 The Q Score was developed in 1963 by Jack Landis and is owned by Marketing Evaluations, Inc, the company he founded in 1964.
 Q Scores are calculated for the population as a whole as well as by demographic groups such as age, education level, gender, income, or marital status.